Crop Production

 Private Certified Pesticide Applicators

 Private certification may be obtained by passing an open book examination at the Doniphan County Extension Office.
 Contact the office in advance to ensure the office will be open and allow 2-3 hours to complete the examination.
 We will collect the $25 fee and mail the completed examination to KDA for grading and issuing the certification card.
-Private applicator certification expires on the individual's birthday in the 5th calendar year after it is issued. - This will be changing January 2025 with 3 new options, with one being a closed book examination taken at the Extension office.
+Private applicator certification expires on the individual's birthday in the 5th calendar year after it is issued. - This will be changing after 2025 with 3 new options, with one being a closed book examination taken at the Extension office.
+We are awaiting on the KDA's final decision.

 We also have manuals available for sale.